-This report provides background information on the month of death payment, including the current policy, legislative history, policy considerations, costs to the plan and data regarding who is impacted by the policy.
+This report provides background information on the month of death payment, including the current policy, legislative history, policy considerations, reservation of rights clause, costs to the plan and data regarding who is impacted by the policy.

-DRS requested the LEOFF 2 Board consider endorsing legislative action to no longer prorate the month of death pension benefit (See Appendix A).
+DRS requested the LEOFF 2 Board consider endorsing legislative action to no longer prorate the month of death pension benefit (See Appendix C).
 DRS provided an initial presentation on their proposal to the Board at the June 20, 2018.
-The Board voted at the July 25, 2018 meeting to receive a Comprehensive Report on the issue.
+The Board voted at the July 25, 2018 meeting to receive a Comprehensive Report on the issue, and on September 9, 2018 to receive a Final Proposal.